The Motion Imagery Standards Laboratory (MIS-LAB) Compliance Test and Evaluation is conducted at the Joint Intelligence, Surveillance,

 the SCT requires a minimum of two to three weeks).
 Due to the complexity of the decoder, decoder testing generally lasts longer than

 If any issues or problems occur during the SCT, the MIS-LAB will complete a Test Incident Report (TIR) summary with the description, level

 of impact, and complexity during testing.
 Depending on the severity of errors and/or the level of impact, the MIS-LAB will contact the

 sponsor/developer to discuss the options and provide recommendations.
 After discussing the TIR issues, if the level of impact is serious

-or requires hardware changes, the MIS-LAB will stop testing until the issues are resolved and will continue with "Regression Testing" once
+or requires hardware changes, the MIS-LAB will stop testing until the issues are resolved and will continue with "Regression Testing"

-the completion of the SCT.
+towards the completion of the SCT.

 Upon completion of the SCT, the MIS-LAB will examine and analyze the collected test data to verify that the IUT properly encodes and

 decodes MISP formatted files.
 Based on test results, the MIS-LAB will determine which of the following registration designations applies